NevroHelios/Vision-Model--modular/README.md

-# Visioon Model - Modular
+# Vision Model - Modular

 Welcome to the Visioon Model repository!
-This repository contains modular code for training and deploying computer vision models.
+This repository contains modular code for training and testing computer vision models.

 ## Directory Structure